Skip to main content

 First call

-Back on the main screen, New chat in the top-left, click the model name in the top-right and pick RuAPI → gpt-5 (or any model you added).
+Back on the main screen, New chat in the top-left, click the model name in the top-right and pick RuAPI → your model (or any model you added).
 Send:

 Introduce yourself in one English sentence.